 We hope this Business Planning Guide will assist today’s alternative and traditional business owners alike with the creation of a holistic business plan rooted firmly in personal, community, economic and environmental values.
 With a business plan in hand, today’s farmers and rural entrepreneurs will be able to take that first step toward the creation of a successful and sustainable business.

-May 2010: The Building a Sustainable Business guide was reprinted with a new cover.
-On the inside, we updated the Resources and added an update about the Cedar Summit Creamery profiled extensively in the guide.
-Otherwise the text has changed little, so if you already have an older copy of the book, we suggest you just print off the new sections to update your copy!
+2013: The Building a Sustainable Business guide was reprinted with a new cover and updated Resources, and an update about the Cedar Summit Creamery profiled extensively in the guide.
+Otherwise the text has changed little from the original 2003 edition or the 2010 edition, so if you already have an older copy of the book, we suggest you just print off the new sections to update your copy!

 You might also be interested in these resources: